Internet TAXSIM Version 35

 If you suspect any case has been calculated incorrectly, please extract that case (or a exemplar, if there are many cases) and run it in individual taxpayer mode above.
 Examine the output to see if it suggests why the result is a surprise, but if you are still of the opinion that TAXSIM got it wrong, please set the case ID (variable 1) to "-1" and email the output web page to me (as an ascii attachment) with a statement of what you think is wrong.
 In Stata also set variable idtl to "5".
 I will get back to you within a day (or two at worst) with an explanation or a fix.
 It is important that you not send large files.
 Just send an email with one or two cases, the TAXSIM response and the reason you believe the response to be in error.

-For Stata users Taxsimlocal does all the computation on your own computer, and demo.html does all the computation in your browser.
+For Stata users Taxsimlocal does all the computation on your own computer, and taxsim.wasm does all the computation in your browser.
 These are perhaps better solutions for users with confidential data.

-The CARES act recovery rebates use 2020 income in the calculation of the clawback and are calculated only in 2020.
+- The CARES act recovery rebates use 2020 income in the calculation of the 2020 clawback.

 For more information about TAXSIM see: